When Do You Owe Taxes on Your Bitcoin and Cryptocurrency?

 How is crypto taxed in the US?

 The IRS treats cryptocurrencies as property for tax purposes.
-Just like other forms of property then—stocks, bonds, real estate—you incur a tax liability when you sell cryptocurrency for more than you acquired it for.
+Just like other forms of property then—stocks, bonds, real estate—you incur a tax reporting liability on the capital gains and losses from your cryptocurrency transactions.

 In this sense, cryptocurrency trading looks similar to trading stocks for tax purposes.
 For a detailed guide on how crypto is taxed, please reference our complete guide.